sanduteo95/Compiler-Construction/README.md

 		- evaluate the expression after it was optimised, run "make optimise"
 		- interpret the expression, run "make interpret"
 		- generate machine code for the expression, run "make generate"
+		- compile the code in x86 assembly code, run "make x86"
 	3. If you want to clean up the project, run "make clean".
-	!!!
-Make sure if you're testing the evaluator that you create another .txt file with the same name, inside a "results" folder, that contains the expected result.

-If you want to run your own test, type in "./exp_test.native <flags> <path to file>", where:
+If you want to run your own test, type in "./exp_test.native <flag> <path to file>", where:
-	- <flags>:
+	- <flag>:
-		- "-o -p": print the optimised parse tree
+		- "-o": evaluate the optimised parse tree
 		- "-p": print the non-optimised parse tree
-		- "-o -e": evaluate the optimised parse tree
 		- "-e": evaluate the non-optimised parse tree
+		- "-i": interpret the parse tree
+		- "-g": generate code using a small instruction set
+		- "-s": generate x86 code
 	- <path to file>: e.g. test/part4/test1.txt

 ## Syntax
-Here are a few examples of the types of syntax it likes.
+Here are a few examples of the types of syntax it allows.

 Seq of expression * expression